ARPIT871/Blog-Analytics/README.md

 ## Features

 - Retrieve blog data from a third-party API.
-- Calculate various statistics on the retrieved data.
+- Calculate statistics on the retrieved data.
 - Implement a search functionality to filter blogs by query.
-- Error handling for API requests and data processing.
 - Caching mechanism to improve performance (bonus challenge).

 ## Prerequisites